zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Fri May 01 2026
+Last update on Sat May 02 2026

-**245 day before 2027 ⏱** days before new years
+**244 day before 2027 ⏱** days before new years

-🤖 This README.md is updated with horror, by Zbot ❤️
+🤖 This README.md is updated with love, by Zbot ❤️
 </section>